 Unfortunately, this is not possible on our current system.
 You can always enroll your account in the EastWest online banking facility by visiting https://personal.eastwestbanker.com/.

-If you would still like to open a separate Komo account, you can download it for free on the Play Store or App Store.
+If you would still like to open a separate Komo account, you can download it for free on the Play Store, App Store, or App Gallery.
 You can send money from your EastWest account to Komo using the transfer feature on the EastWest online banking facility.

 Do I need to request a debit card or will it be delivered to me automatically?

-Your Komo credit card will be processed immediately once your account is approved.
-The card and its delivery are completely free and you will be notified through SMS, app notification, and email once it's on its way.
+Your Komo credit card will be processed within a few days from your account approval.
+We will print and deliver your card automatically—no need to request for one.
+The card and first 3 delivery attempts are completely free and you will be notified through SMS, app notification, and email once it's on its way.

 How long does it take to deliver the debit card?